 The company provides a service bonus to employees upon successful completion of each year of service.
 The bonus is given in the form of additional annual leave accrual.
 After the completion of the first year of service, a service bonus of 8 hours of annual leave is added to the employee’s accrual.
 The service bonus increases by two hours each succeeding year up to a maximum of three additional days of annual leave.

 Additional Company-Sponsored Employee Benefits

 - Employee Assistance Program: The Employee Assistance Program (EAP) provides short-term counseling for the employee and the employee’s immediate family.
 An employee may use the EAP for confidential assistance with personal challenges that may interfere with the employee’s life or work.

-- Wellness Incentives: Employees have the opportunity to participate in a variety of wellness program activities, including an incentive program.
+- Wellness Program: Employees have the opportunity to participate in a variety of wellness program activities.

 - Student Loan Interest Rate Reduction Program: After completing one year of service, an employee is eligible for a 3-percent reduction in the interest rate for the employee’s own, or the employee’s children’s, student loans if the loans are owned by MHESAC.

 - Employee Training: The company provides internal and external training opportunities to employees, and employees are encouraged to seek training in areas which jointly benefit the company and the employee.

 - High Five Program: The “High Five” program recognizes and rewards employees for going “above and beyond.”
 Any employee can recognize another employee with a “High Five” card.
 After an employee receives five “High Five” cards, the employee redeems them for a $25 gift certificate.

 If you have any questions about career opportunities at Student Assistance Foundation or Tru Student, please contact our HR team at (406) 495-7832 or email firstname.lastname@example.org.